-The following table shows the available IA test forms, students who should be assessed by each form, and the associated standards and FCAT/EOC form.
-Note that students enrolled in courses equivalent to Algebra I, Geometry, or Biology I should also participate in IA testing.
+The following table shows the available IA test forms, students who should be assessed by each form, and the format for that test.
+Note that students enrolled in courses equivalent to Algebra I, Geometry, Biology I, Civics, and U.S. History should also participate in IA testing.